VVSD-Charan/Implementations/JavaScript/Not defined vs Undefined/README.md

 # Not defined in JavaScript

-Not defined is an error which is thrown when a function or variable used is not present in memory of execution context.
+Not defined is an error which is thrown when a function or variable used in the code is not present in memory component of execution context.
 It is not a special keyword like undefined. <br>

 ![Screenshot (217)](https://github.com/VVSD-Charan/Striver-A-Z-sheet-and-learning/assets/105978561/ac985be5-5655-465d-86dc-50ace1083b48)